 » Included in another SEO tool site; this time the Guide to Culinary Schools‘ 100 Best Restaurant and Dining Blogs, December 2010

-» Interviewed by a German radio show (you can hear me around 3:45) while eating with the Gastronauts at Txikito, November 2010
+» Interviewed by a German radio show while eating with the Gastronauts at Txikito, November 2010

 » Included in SEO site Guide to Culinary Arts‘ Voracious Reading list, September 2010

-» Interview by Jazz Hotels on where to find cheap food in New York City
+» Interviewed by Jazz Hotels on where to find cheap food in New York City

 » After more than a year of being slow on extra curricular activities, I contributed Food & Design Mash-ups with Rachel Khoo in Theme Magazine‘s #22 issue